-Gift Allocation - Line manager/ member of the Executive Leadership Team to complete
+Gift Allocation - Line Manager/ member of the Executive Leadership Team to complete

-Gift to be retained a be returned to donor
+be returned to donor (explain below)

-Gift to be retained by individual Other (explain below)

 Line manager Instructions/ comment

-Line Manager Signature Date:
+Line Manager Signature Date

 Manager/ELT Member Name (please print)

 Manager/ELT Member comment (if applicable)

 CEO comment (if applicable)

-CEO Signature Date:
+CEO Signature Date

-EA to CEO Gift, benefit or hospitality entered into the Gift, Benefit and Hospitality Register Date:
+EA to CEO Gift, benefit or hospitality entered into the Gift, Benefit and Hospitality Register Date

 The personal information requested on this form is being collected by Council for the purpose of maintaining Council's Gift Register.
 The personal information will be used solely by Council for this primary purpose or directly related purposes.
 The employee, contractor or Councillor understands that the personal information provided is for these purposes and that they may apply to Council for access and/or amendment of the information.

-13. ATTACHMENT 1
+12. ATTACHMENT